 In aviation, a distress call will include mayday repeated three times, after which the distressed party provides relevant information.
 Mayday calls may even be sent by one aircraft on behalf of another one.

-What is the Origin of the Mayday Call?
+The Origin of the Mayday Call

 The mayday call was developed in the 1920s, and it was first used by Frederick Stanely Mockford.